YuLab-SMU/ggtree/README.md

 The `ggtree` package extending the `ggplot2` package.
 It based on grammar of graphics and takes all the good parts of `ggplot`.

-`ggtree` is designed to not only viewing phylogenetic tree but also displaying annotation data in the tree.
+`ggtree` is designed for not only viewing phylogenetic tree but also displaying annotation data in the tree.

 ## Authors ##